 Public transport is easy and cheap, if you do need to use it – I recommend downloading the Citymapper app, which will tell you exactly how to get from A to B, using all different methods of transport.

 Where to stay in Copenhagen

 We narrowed our search down to Vesterbro, which seemed to offer the best value for money, in terms of location and overall vibe.
-The former meat-packing district has become super trendy in recent years, with plenty of hipster coffee shops and cool bars to explore, yet it’s still retained its local, edgy charm.
+The former meat-packing district has become a popular spot in recent years, with plenty of hipster coffee shops and bars to explore, yet still with a local, edgy charm.